nixn/pdns-etcd3/README.md

 * Automatic serial for SOA records (based on the cluster revision).
 * Replication is handled by the ETCD cluster, no additional configuration is needed for using multiple authoritative PowerDNS servers.
-* Multiple syntax possibilities for supported records
+* Multiple syntax possibilities for JSON-supported records

 #### Planned